-1) produce rigorous and repeatable methods for assessing demand of a wildlife product;
+1) produced rigorous and repeatable methods for assessing demand of a wildlife product;

 2) gained an understanding of the behavioural drivers behind this usage, primarily through the integration of empirical evidence with theory and literature from public health and social psychology;

-3) implement an innovative large-scale consumer intervention using online techniques and concepts from information-spreading literature; and
+3) implemented an innovative large-scale consumer intervention using online techniques and concepts from information-spreading literature; and

 4) exemplified a multi-pronged, mixed-methods, approach to robustly evaluate the impact of an online intervention on offline behaviour.